Dog neutering and spaying FAQs

 Your dog or bitch should reach sexual maturity at around 6-7 months old, but this can vary slightly depending on their breed.
 So that your dog can avoid an unwanted pregnancy, it’s best to get them neutered before they reach this age.

-Some vets prefer to allow dogs to have one season before neutering them.
+Some vets prefer to allow bitches to have one season before neutering them.
 This can be tricky as dogs can only be neutered 3 months after their season has ended, meaning a carefully monitored wait in between.

 To get your dog neutered, book an appointment with your vet.
 You may be required to bring your pet in for a pre-anaesthetic check-up before they have the operation.